Organize & Clean

 Credit: Joe Lingeman

-1. Deep clean your home.
+4. Deep clean your home.

 Regardless of the size of your event, Beatrice Flores, professional organizer and cleaning expert at Living Pristine, says it’s essential to deep clean your home.
-She says this includes decluttering, dusting, vacuuming, mopping, removing pet hair, and, above all, cleaning the bathrooms and kitchen.
+She says this includes dusting, vacuuming, mopping, removing pet hair, and, above all, cleaning the bathrooms and kitchen.
 “Go through each room and ask yourself if your home looks and feels more inviting and welcoming,” says Flores.

-If you’re in a time crunch or just don’t love the act of deep cleaning, Chris Alexakis, interior designer and the founder of CabinetSelect, says it’s perfectly acceptable to only deep clean the areas in which guests will interact or, if budget permits, hire a professional.
+Chris Alexakis, interior designer and the founder of CabinetSelect recommends hiring a professional if budget permits.
 “Consider hiring a professional cleaning service if you have particularly high-traffic areas or surfaces that are prone to getting dirty easily, such as carpets or upholstered furniture,” says Alexakis.

-2. Rearrange your furniture and decor.
+7. Rearrange your furniture and decor.

 The art of feng shui should not be overlooked when hosting during the holidays.
 Alexakis recommends rearranging furniture, rugs, and decor to create a pleasant ambiance and help your guests feel welcomed and comfortable.
 “Rearrange your living room or hallway to make the space appear more open,” he says.